-Capcom has been around for 30+ years, and created some of the most iconic video game franchises in history, from Mega Man, Monster Hunter, and Resident Evil to Devil May Cry and Street Fighter.
-So when I attended the recent Game Developers Conference, they were one of the booths I made a bee-line for, which was being manned by their Vancouver branch.
-Naturally, it would have been a shame to not ask for an interview with their audio department, and I were stoked that one of their sound designers, Jesse Lyon, was willing to fill us in on some of his work.
+Capcom has been around for 30+ years, and has created some of the most iconic video game franchises, like “Mega Man“, “Resident Evil“, “Devil May Cry” and “Street Fighter“.
+When I attended the recent Game Developers Conference, they were one of the booths I stopped by, which was being manned by their Vancouver branch.
+I asked for an interview with their audio department, and was happy that one of their sound designers, Jesse Lyon, was willing to talk to me about his work.

-My interview consisted of a pizza lunch with the Audio Director, Chris Taylor, and talking about the Vancouver music industry (he played drums in the 80’s pop/rock band, The Payolas, with famed Metallica producer Bob Rock).
-Chris had also worked with engineer/studio owner (and my boss at the time), Roger Monk.
+My interview consisted of a pizza lunch with the Audio Director, Chris Taylor, and talking about the Vancouver music industry, since Chris played drums in the 80’s band, The Payolas, with Metallica producer Bob Rock.
+He had also worked with engineer Roger Monk, who was my boss at the time at Dick and Roger’s studio.
 I’m pretty sure that’s what clinched the deal, as I wasn’t even required to come back in for a formal interview; they just called a few days later and offered me the gig.
 Roger wasn’t too happy when he learned I was leaving his studio to work for Chris at EA, but I think he’s over that now.

-After five years on FIFA, and being a total car nut, I moved over to work on Need For Speed as the lead vehicle audio designer.
-After another five years on that series, I was again in need of a change.
+After five years on “FIFA”, and being a total car nut, I moved over to work on “Need For Speed” games as the lead vehicle audio designer.
+After five years on that series, I was again in need of a change.
 When I learned there was an opening at Capcom, I called the Audio Director, Dieter Piltz, who I knew from his time at EA.
-One thing led to another, and I was hired as a Sr. Sound Designer on the “Dead Rising 3″ game.
-So to sum things up, it seems like it’s roughly 60% who you know, and 40% what you know.
+One thing led to another, and I was hired as a Senior Sound Designer for “Dead Rising 3″.
+So to sum things up, it’s about 60% who you know, and 40% what you know.

-Other than having some really good connections, I believe it was my background in vehicle audio, from working on the NFS franchise, which clinched the gig at Capcom.
-Combo Vehicles were slated as a lead feature in Dead Rising, so I fit right in.
+Other than having some really good connections, I believe it was my background in vehicle audio, from working on the “Need For Speed” franchise.
+Combo Vehicles were slated as a lead feature in “Dead Rising”, so I fit right in for working on that.

 I was hired to work primarily on vehicles in the beginning, but that changed pretty quickly.
 Shortly after being hired, they added a second game, which split our team in half.
 This opened up a position for an Audio Lead on “Dead Rising 3″, which they gave to me.
-I continued to work on vehicles, but was then also tasked with overseeing cinematic audio, music implementation, bug triage, attending lots and lots of Lead meetings, and then providing that feedback to the rest of the audio team to follow up on and fix bugs.
+I continued to work on vehicles, but was also tasked with overseeing cinematic audio, music implementation, attending lots of Lead meetings, and then providing that feedback to the rest of the audio team to follow up on and fix bugs.
 So to answer the question, yes, it evolved very quickly!

-Can you tell me a bit about what the rest of the audio team at Capcom Vancouver looks like?
+What does the rest of the audio team at Capcom Vancouver looks like?
 Do you have a large staff that you work with?

 What were some challenges for you in working on “Dead Rising 3″?

 As a sound designer, what kind of working relationship do you have with composers on game projects like “Dead Rising”?

 The Manfrotto Magic Arm is awesome for recording vehicles!
 It’s designed for mounting cameras for live film production, but also works great for mounting mics on moving cars.

 How big a role would you say that events like the Game Developers Conference play in how game companies connect with their potential staff and fans?

-How does the legacy of Capcom’s video game franchises like Mega Man and Street Fighter weigh in on the work that you guys do in Vancouver?
-Has your sole focus on Dead Rising disconnected you guys from that, or is there a pressure to make something equally epic?
+How does the legacy of Capcom’s video game franchises like “Mega Man” and “Street Fighter” weigh in on the work that you guys do in Vancouver?
+Is there a pressure to make something equally acclaimed?

 What’s in store for the future?
 Anything you can share with me about Capcom’s going-ons?

-We are hiring designers, artists, engineers, and producers like crazy right now!
+We’re hiring designers, artists, engineers, and producers like crazy right now!
 Make sure you head over to our website and check out the job boards.
 I’m hoping we’ll announce our new projects soon, as well as get some new audio positions opened up in the very near future, so keep your ears and eyes open!